Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/tar.png)
  **Figure 62** tar the kernel file.

- Than I run the following command in order to make the symbolic line to kernel folder.
+ Than I run the following command in order to make the symbolic link to kernel folder.
 ```
  ln -s /linux-5.4.3 linux
 ```